Business Risks

 • Risk of profitability deterioration and delays in anticipated project schedule due to changes in economic conditions regarding projects with long-term project timeframes and large investment budgets, such as redevelopment projects

-(B) External risk • Risks arising from the impacts of prices for housing sales, property sales, as well as sale prices of asset replacement properties, due to changes in Japan’s real estate market and financial conditions
+(B) External risk • Risks arising from the impacts on housing, property, as well as sale prices of asset replacement properties, due to changes in Japan’s real estate market and financial conditions

 • Risk arising from deterioration in profitability and delay in profit recovery timing in overseas business due to deterioration in economies and real estate markets, deterioration in the financial condition of general contractors and JV partners, and other factors in countries overseas